 Private space is another excellent security and privacy feature which creates a whole new parallel space on your phone and can also be used as the guest mode if you don’t want anyone to peep into your stuff.

-The most beautiful thing about this feature is that you can use different fingerprint for accessing the private space other than the one that you use regularly.
+The most beautiful thing about this feature is that you can use different fingerprints for accessing the private space other than the one that you use regularly.
 So whenever you place that specific finger on the scanner, your device will take you directly to the private space.

 Performance and Battery